 What to Know About the New Federal Regulations for Energy Efficiency

-The Department of Energy (DOE) regularly implements rules aimed at reducing energy consumption and pollution in the United States.
-With the newest 2023 HVAC regulatory changes now in effect, you might wonder if the changes impact new AC units, energy efficiency and whether they’ll mean you need to replace your existing AC system.
-Here are the answers to the most frequently asked questions on these new standards.
+The Department of Energy (DOE) continuously implements rules targeted on reducing energy consumption and pollution in the United States.
+With the latest 2023 HVAC regulatory changes now in effect, you may wonder how the new rules impact new AC units, energy efficiency and the need to replace your current AC system.
+Here are the answers to some frequently asked questions on the changes.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new regulations, which took effect on January1, 2023, cover new AC units and heat pumps.
-These updates are supposed to standardize and optimize energy efficiency, create more environmentally friendly options and set new standards for refrigerants and testing methods.
+The new rules, which took effect on January1, 2023, impact new air conditioners and heat pumps.
+These modifications aim to standardize and optimize energy efficiency, produce more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a regular cooling season divided by the power consumed.
-The higher the SEER rating, the more energy efficient the model is, as it can remove the same amount of heat using a reduced level of energy.
-This rating method has been an industry standard since the 1970s, empowering consumers to easily analyze different AC units and choose ones that meet their energy efficiency requirements.
+All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) indicating the level of cooling output over a typical cooling season (in British thermal units or BTUs) divided by the electricity consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the model is, as it can remove the same level of heat using a lesser amount of energy.
+This rating system has been an industry standard since the 1970s, allowing consumers to easily evaluate different AC units and choose ones that meet their energy efficiency requirements.

-Quite a few air conditioning units also receive an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Some air conditioners also receive an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
 Unlike SEER, EER does not account for seasonal changes and instead measures the unit’s efficiency during peak operation.
-EER is used for determining an AC unit's operation during the hottest days of the year.
+EER is used for determining an air conditioner’s performance during the hottest days of the year.

-Heat pump heating efficiency is judged with the heating seasonal performance factor (HSPF).
-This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
-Similar to SEER and EER, a higher HSPF rating indicates better energy efficiency.
-HSPF has been a traditional heating efficiency metric since the late 1980s.
+Heat pump heating efficiency is tested using the heating seasonal performance factor (HSPF).
+This ratio determines the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
+Similar to SEER and EER, a higher HSPF rating means greater energy efficiency.
+HSPF has been a common heating efficiency measurement since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the most recent ways to assess air conditioner and heat pump efficiency.
-These cutting-edge standards give homeowners a more precise understanding of their energy use when they install a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the most recent ways to measure AC and heat pump efficiency.
+These new standards give homeowners a more precise picture of their energy use when they buy a particular AC unit or heat pump.

-SEER2-compliant units also use updated refrigerants with less global warming potential (GWP) and ozone depletion potential (ODP) compared to refrigerants used in the past.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for repairing older units, but they won’t be allowed in new cooling systems.
+SEER2-compliant units also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new Air conditioning systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system assessment criteria mean SEER2, EER2 and HSPF2 are more exact.
-They require testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.
+The changes in HVAC system testing requirements mean SEER2, EER2 and HSPF2 are more accurate.
+They require testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to check out is the yellow EnergyGuide label stuck to the side of your air conditioning unit or heat pump.
-You can also check for your air conditioner or heat pump's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to look is the yellow EnergyGuide label stuck to the side of your air conditioning unit or heat pump.
+You can also search for your system’s make and model on the DOE’s Energy Compliance Certification Database.

-Units installed prior to 2023 will list a SEER rating.
-Those produced in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
-All units made and installed in 2023 or later will come with a SEER2 rating.
+Models installed before 2023 will have a SEER rating.
+Those made in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
+All units manufactured and installed in 2023 or later will come with a SEER2 rating.

-Know that AC models made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 onward.
-If an HVAC company violates these rules and the DOE disciplines them, they must replace the non-compliant air conditioning without charging the homeowner.
+Note that air conditioners built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 and afterward.
+If an installer breaks these guidelines and the DOE cites them, they must replace the non-compliant AC unit without charging the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the change to SEER2, EER2 and HSPF2 only places restrictions on newly constructed and installed HVAC units.
-There’s no legal requirement to replace your home's AC unit.
-But, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and provide you with more advanced features, including smart thermostats and zoning.
+No, the change to SEER2, EER2 and HSPF2 only affects newly constructed and installed HVAC units.
+There is not a legal requirement to replace your home’s air conditioner.
+But, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on power bills and comes with more advanced features, including smart thermostats and zoning.

-Regardless if you decide now is the time to replace your existing AC system, or you want to keep your current air conditioning in top shape and going strong, Midland Air Service Experts can help.
-We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you find and install a compliant AC or heat pump.
-We also perform reliable air conditioning maintenance and repairs if you’re not prepared to replace your system.
+Whether you conclude now is the time to replace your existing AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating, Air Conditioning & Plumbing can help.
+We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioning or heat pump.
+We also perform dependable air conditioning maintenance and repairs if you’re not prepared to replace your system.

-When you choose Midland Air Service Experts, you’re partnering with an HVAC company that understands your needs.
+When you choose Service Experts Heating, Air Conditioning & Plumbing, you’re partnering with an HVAC company that understands your needs.
 We are dedicated to your comfort, environmental sustainability and absolute satisfaction.

-Eager to switch to a SEER2-compliant AC?
+Prepared to switch to a SEER2-compliant cooling system?
 Still have questions?
-Call Midland Air Service Experts at 803-399-7208 today, and we’ll guide you each and every step of the way!
+Call Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 today, and we’ll assist you each step of the way!